-Some of our graduates have achieved notable successes, having published novels, short stories and attracted good literary agents, which were started as part of their degree, for example:
+Some of our departmental graduates have achieved notable successes, having published short stories and novels which were started as part of their degree, and attracted good literary agents, for example:

 Initially, it was a bit daunting returning to university as a mature student (in my early 50s) but as there were quite a number of us older students we soon formed a little group and in fact became quite good friends.
 The thing I possibly enjoyed most about Kingston was the number of workshops on offer pretty much throughout my time there.
 I found myself signing up for everything, from fiction to thriller to life writing courses.
 I just loved the vibe of being in that academic and literary environment.
 It was a huge privilege being able to attend workshops, free of charge, presented by some of the most esteemed literary personalities.
 In addition, there were publishing events that put us in direct contact with editors, agents and publishers.
 Weekly events hosted by Kingston Writing School were also hugely inspiring.
 Listening to authors relating their journeys about the long road from writing to being published was hugely encouraging and something I rarely missed.

 The actual MA course and the various modules we had to complete pushed me beyond my comfort zone, in particular poetry which is something I'd never had a penchant for.
 But thanks to my accomplished lecturers I ended up enjoying every single one of them.